creativescala/fs2-tutorial/docs/src/pages/time-and-effect.md

 # Streams as Effects over Time

 In the [previous section](list.md) we approached `Stream` as a fancy `List`.
-In this section we'll develop a much more useful model for understanding `Stream`: as effects over time.
+In this section we'll develop a more useful model for understanding `Stream`: as effects over time.
 Let's look at this in two parts, considering first values over time and then effects.

+We highly recommend the [Aquascape][aquascape] site as a companion for this section.
+It has graphical descriptions of the methods we'll encounter.

 ## Values in Time and Space